believer/willcodefor.beer/posts/using-usecontext-in-rescript-react.md

 ---
 layout: post.njk
-title: 'ReScript: Using useContext in ReasonReact'
+title: 'ReScript: Using useContext in rescript-react'
-excerpt: How to move a useReducer to useContext in ReScript using ReasonReact
+excerpt: How to move a useReducer to useContext in ReScript using rescript-react
 date: 2021-01-28
 tags:
   - post